Integrating With Games

 When integrating into a game, you may want to provide your own FileSystem implementation to load encrypted / compressed HTML/JS/CSS assets from your game's native data loader.

 To do this you would simply subclass the FileSystem interface, override the callbacks, and provide an instance of the class to Platform::instance().set_file_system().
 (This instance should outlive the Renderer).
-For more info please see the FileSystem API.

 Creating the Renderer